 - For further information about income support please click here.

 - The introduction of secondary pensions is designed to encourage and enable working age people to save for a more comfortable retirement by supplementing the existing old age pension.
 This will be achieved by requiring employers to enrol their employees in a qualifying pension scheme.
 Employees will have the option to opt-out if they wish.
-In order to ensure that all employers can access a pension scheme, a tender was undertaken in 2018 to establish a new scheme that will be legally obliged to accept any and all employers wishing to enrol their employees.
-Detailed proposals about the implementation of secondary pensions will be presented to the States for approval in 2019.
-The scheme will not launch until 2020 at the earliest and there will be a significant transition period during which the minimum contribution rates will gradually rise in order to allow businesses and individuals time to plan and adjust.
+In order to ensure that all employers can access a pension scheme, a new scheme will be established that will be legally obliged to accept any and all employers wishing to enrol their employees.
+Further details about the implementation of secondary pensions can be found here.